Build a meaningful career in education and address the nursing faculty shortage.

 Driven by the baby-boomer generation living longer, more active lives, the nursing field is projected to grow 7% — a rate that’s much faster than the national average — between 2019 and 2029.1

 While the need for nurses grows, the number of nursing faculty is falling behind, with a nationwide vacancy rate of 7.2%2 and 33% of current nursing faculty expected to retire by 2025.2 There are simply more nursing students than nurses trained to teach them.
-You can help address this shortage by earning your Master’s in Nursing Education degree with Utica College.
+You can help address this shortage by earning your Master’s in Nursing Education degree with Utica University.

 - 80,407 QUALIFIED APPLICANTS TURNED AWAY FROM NURSING SCHOOLS IN 2019, DUE IN PART TO LACK OF FACULTY2

 - NO. 9 RANKED TOP-PAYING CAREER FOR NURSES3

 - $121,180 MEDIAN SALARY FOR NURSING EDUCATORS IN MEDICAL AND SURGICAL HOSPITALS4

 This CCNE- accredited online Master’s in Nursing Education program includes 180 practicum hours working with an experienced nursing educator.

 You’ll graduate ready to build curricula, deliver exams, assess your students’ performance, and more in real-world classrooms.
 Pass on what you’ve learned as a practicing nurse, build a meaningful career educating future nurses, and shape the future of health care.